zaidajani/staff-management-api/readme.md

 # Staff-management-api

-A Simple api to manage staffs in your business.
+A Simple api to manage staffs in your Business.